gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/WeeklyWeather.md

-# WeeklyWeather Template
+# WeeklyWeather template
-Provides weather information for the week.
+Provides weather forecasts for the week.
 It is used to display weekly weather on a screen.

 <div class="note">
 <p><strong>Note!</strong></p>